Becoming Céline Dion: Through Miracles and Heartbreak, Inside the Making of a Timeless Talent

 Few living performers embody the concept of timelessness quite like Céline Dion.

-Her voice is one for the ages, that's a given, big and booming out of your local Top 40 station for the last 25 years.
+Her voice is one for the ages, that's a given, big and booming out of your local Top 40 station for a quarter of a century.
 And yet while the five-time Grammy winner may have spent most of her career in the "adult contemporary" section, charming mellow-pop enthusiasts all over the world, she broke through in the States on a beloved Disney soundtrack and provided the background music for every teenager's Leonardo DiCaprio-fueled fever dreams in the '90s.

 Meaning, Dion hasn't just been for one crowd.
 She's for all of us.
 She was then, she's now, and she'll still be, tomorrow.

+"Did you see children?
+I saw a lot of children," Dion noted to the Los Angeles Times in October, referring to the vast age range of her concertgoers.
+"For me, I'm very impressed about that.
+I always thought my crowd was going to mature with me, and then it would fade a little bit.
+But what happened?
+I planted cucumbers in my garden, and now I have cucumbers, tomatoes, lettuce, radish."

-The singer is also turning 50 today, and even though her ability to connect with millions of people in multiple languages has already ensured her a place in the forever column, she continues to put forth the impression of someone who's still getting started, who hasn't given up on exploring, striving and impressing.
+And even though the singer's ability to connect with millions of people in multiple languages has already ensured her a place in the forever column, she continues to put forth the impression of someone who's still getting started, who hasn't given up on exploring, striving and impressing.

+"Life is short," she told the Times.
+"Can we just have a good time?"

+That may not have always been her motto, but it's one she's adopted forcefully over the past few years.

+Like most entertainers, she didn't reach cultural icon status unscathed.
+In 2016, her husband and partner of 30 years, René Angélil, died after a long battle with cancer, and her mother, Thérèse Tanguay Dion, died at 92 in January.

-She doesn't reach the milestone unscathed, having experienced the loss of her husband and partner of 30 years, René Angélil, in 2016.
-She put her Las Vegas residency on hold to care for Angélil, who was battling cancer, and she later acknowledged that watching him suffer for three years was more traumatic than anything.
+Dion put her usually sold-out Las Vegas residency on hold to care for Angélil, who was battling cancer, and she later acknowledged that watching him suffer for three years was more traumatic than anything.

-But the almost defiantly strong Dion has only since doubled down on life, for herself and her three sons with Angélil, 17-year-old René-Charles and 7-year-old twins Nelson and Eddy.
+But the almost defiantly strong Dion has only since doubled down on life, for herself and her three sons with Angélil, 19-year-old René-Charles and 9-year-old twins Nelson and Eddy.

 That, of course, fits with the image of someone who on stage is determinedly alive, so much so that some of her signature songs read like a list of affirmations—"The Power of Love," "A New Day," "I'm Alive."
 Which, ultimately, they are.